 The more people interact with your content, the higher your Facebook engagement will be.
 In order to boost the chances of more fans and non-fans liking, commenting, and sharing your content try to post when they are most likely online.
 However, finding the right posting time depends on multiple factors.
 Which is why you need to experiment with it.

-Until you figure out what time works best for you, you can start posting at times which are generally considered to the best times.
+Until you figure out what time works best for you, you can start posting at times which are generally considered to be the best times.
 This way you’ll begin to generate some Facebook engagement right away.

 You can also try to post your content on times that are outside the typical business hours (eg: early mornings, late nights, weekends, etc).
 The goal is to publish your content at times when the majority of your target audience is using Facebook.
 So the best times vary by business and industry.